 Safety

-Please make sure you check the river level as the stepping stones at Burley can be impassable if the river is high.
-Do not put yourself at risk, check beforehand and postpone your attempt if necessary.
-It would be a shame to do 20 miles and discover you could not cross.
-If you do find yourself in a pickle there is a way around but you need to go back up to Askwith and, turning left, follow the road to the bridge.
+If you do find yourself unable to cross, it is possible to go back around by returning to Askwith and, turning left, follow the road to the bridge.
 It will add about 4 miles to your route which you can submit but won’t be your best time.
 However, you will have the pleasing knowledge that you will at least be able to attempt it again when the river is lower.

 You run this event entirely at your own risk as this is an informal challenge.